Success Factors for Climbing Mount Everest and Other 8,000-Meter Peaks

 Reprinted with Permission of Dr. Hornbein

 Supplemental oxygen use can certainly make up for a lot.
-Both Steve and Dr. Piris have seen people who are shockingly unfit summit Cho Oyu, Makalu, Everest, and other high peaks easily on high-flow-rate oxygen combined with near-constant sugary foods.
+Both Steve and Dr. Piris have seen people who are shockingly unfit to summit Cho Oyu, Makalu, Everest, and other high peaks easily on high-flow-rate oxygen combined with near-constant sugary foods.
 (Tip: Energy chews work a lot better than gels with the masks.)

 That said, choosing to utilize supplemental oxygen at high altitude is not a good argument against proper physical preparation.
 Highly trained bodies utilize their supplementary (and naturally available) oxygen to a much greater effect than untrained individuals, thereby making them warmer, faster, and safer on summit day.